-New U.S. Measles Cases Breaks 25-Year-Old Record, Health Officials Say
+New U.S. Measles Cases Break 25-Year-Old Record, Health Officials Say

 There have been 550 confirmed cases of measles in New York City since September 2018, according to the city's public health officials.
 Those caught unvaccinated in four Brooklyn ZIP codes can face fines up to $1,000.

-CDC officials warned that if the current rate of outbreaks continues, the virus may lose its status as being eliminated in the U.S, which public health experts have been worrying about since measles outbreaks starting occurring in recent years.
+CDC officials warned that if the current rate of outbreaks continues, the virus may lose its status as being eliminated in the U.S., which public health experts have been worrying about since measles outbreaks starting occurring in recent years.

 "That loss would be a huge blow for the nation and erase the hard work done by all levels of public health," federal health officials said in a statement.